alx741/tdd_traffic-light/README.md

 time so the `Yellow` lights is on while the test are executing, the `Red` light turns on when the tests fail and `Green` light is turned on when the test pass.

-This allows it be used in whatever language you are using and whatever test framework/tool you prefer.
+This allows it be used with whatever language you like and whatever test framework/tool you prefer.

 *Note:* if you build it, please send me a picture!
 I would love to see it.